engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 <h2 id="topic8">Connect to your PostgreSQL 9.1 database </h2>

-### To connect to your PosgreSQL 9.1 database
+### To connect to your PostgreSQL 9.1 database
 See the [[Managing your database|database-intro]] documentation (Many of the tasks apply to PostgreSQL as well as MySQL.)

-1. Find your generated PostgreSQL password (the [[MySQL instructions on passwords|database-password]] describe this step)
+1. Find your generated PostgreSQL password (the [[MySQL instructions on passwords|database-password]] describe this step).

-2. Extract list of databases
+2. Extract list of databases:

 		psql -l -U deploy

-3. Connect to your database
+3. Connect to your database:

 		psql -U deploy -h localhost -d dbname